 News and Events

 The Arc Tennessee’s annual awards event is a positive experience, dedicated to highlighting those who go above and beyond in the disability community.
-One of the most inspiring events of the year, The Arc Tennessee Awards will be in-person on Monday, July 11, 2022 at the Loveless Barn in Nashville, TN.
-Nominations for the 2022 event are open now until Friday, May 6th.
-Award nomination deadlines and event details are posted below.
+One of the most inspiring events of the year, The Arc Tennessee Awards 2025 will be held in-person on Thursday, May 22nd at the Loews Vanderbilt Hotel in Nashville, TN during a special Awards Luncheon at MegaConference!
+Would you like to submit a nomination for 2025’s event?
+Click below!

 Exemplary Educator Award